topiga/nuc10i7fnh/Actively Used/README.md

 * Disable `Standby` → minimises the time period between sleep and going into hibernation;
 * Disable `Proximity Wake` → does not allow waking from an iPhone or an Apple Watch when they come near;
 * Disable `TCP Keep Alive` → prevents the mechanism that wakes the computer up every 2 hours.

+## Volume Hash Mismatch Error

+This new error started to recently appear after the update to Montery OS and OpenCore 0.8.x series.

+On real Macs it seems that this "hash" error would show up if _something_ corrupted the so-called "Sealed System Volume" which is a technology used in Big Sur and newer; it ensures no OS modifications are being done in the system volume but _only_ in the data volume.

+However, as this is not the case on this NUC, per numerous reports found on-line, many people have linked the appearance of this error with the use of the Bluetooth module or some weird combination of a specific range of NVMe controllers.

+Insofar, no definitive solution has been proposed or validated.